 A huge part of choosing a system comes down to affordability, what works best for the company, what timescales you have, how achievable it will be and small deliverables/milestones along the way.
 Exactly the same as somebody who is making their way towards an end goal in their fitness life.
 OK, there’s a lot more complication and pressure on delivering for a business rather than an individual appearance or weight goal but the principles stay the same.

 Choosing a team in-house v Outsource (Willpower v Personal Trainer)

-Again, a huge part in the process.
-Do you chose to work closely with your vendor, trusting them to deliver on their promises and use their wealth of system knowledge to work with you in the best way possible or do you outsource, working with a close knit team that you can pull together in-house or external iTrent/ResourceLink contractors.
-The vendor on one side can be quite costly and can conflict with you or your team, whereas the outsourced team could be more cost effective but again give you a similar issue.
+Again, a huge part of the process.
+Do you choose to work closely with your vendor, trusting them to deliver on their promises and use their wealth of system knowledge to work with you in the best way possible or do you outsource, working with a close-knit team that you can pull together in-house or external iTrent/ResourceLink contractors.
+The vendor on one side can be quite costly and can conflict with you or your team, whereas the outsourced team could be more cost-effective but again give you a similar issue.

 This applies to the next stage of your fitness journey… Do you go with the personal trainer, who could potentially help you reach your goal a little quicker with their wealth of knowledge, but on the flip side end up being quite costly… Or do you go with willpower, your in-house team, your own personal knowledge to reach your end goal, ability to stick to timescales and use the resources you have to get the job done.